Control your Finances with these 5 Simple Tips

 List everything purchased by check, automatic withdrawal, credit card, debit card, or automatic withdrawal.
 Though it’s challenging to track cash purchases, you can still see the amount you withdrew and the available cash.

-By analyzing your spending habits, you can cut unnecessary expenses and draw a good budget.
+You can cut unnecessary expenses and draw a good budget by analyzing your spending habits.

-As much as you want to lower your expenditure, it’s not a good idea to cut everything fun out of your monthly budget.
+As much as you want to lower your expenditure, cutting everything fun out of your monthly budget is not a good idea.
 You can’t sustain it.
 It is like someone on a fad diet.

 Create a spending plan rather than a strict budget.
 Allow yourself to spend enough amount of money to take care of your needs without overspending.
 Take control of your purchasing habits.